mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 ---
 # Get Started with Alerts {#alerts}

 ## Access and subscribe alerts {#alerting-capabilities}

-When a failure happens, you can get system alerts in Journey Optimizer notification center, and receive an email.
+When a failure happens, you can get system alerts in Journey Optimizer notification center (in-app alerts), and/or receive an email.

 From the **Alerts** menu, you can view the available alerts, and subscribe to them.
 When a certain set of conditions in your operations is reached (such as a potential problem when the system breaches a threshold), alert messages are delivered to any users in your organization who subscribed to them.

 <!--These messages can repeat over a pre-defined time interval until the alert has been resolved.-->